-- (1) "Commission" means the North Carolina Real Estate Commission. - (2) "Private real estate school" means any real estate educational entity which is privately owned and operated by an individual, partnership, corporation, limited liability company, or association, and which conducts, for a profit or tuition charge, real estate broker prelicensing or postlicensing courses prescribed by G.S.
-93A 4(a) or (a1), provided that a proprietary business or trade school licensed by the State Board of Community Colleges under G.S.
-115D 90 to conduct courses other than those real estate courses described herein shall not be considered to be a private real estate school.
+- (1) "Commission" means the North Carolina Real Estate Commission. - (2) "Private real estate education provider" or "education provider" means any individual or real estate educational entity which is privately owned and conducting, for a profit or tuition charge, real estate broker prelicensing, postlicensing, or continuing education courses prescribed by G.S.
+93A-4(a) or (a1) or G.S.
+93A-38.5, provided that a proprietary business or trade school licensed by the State Board of Community Colleges under G.S.
+115D-90 to conduct courses other than those real estate courses described herein shall not be considered to be a private real estate education provider.

 § 93A-33.
-Commission to administer Article; authority of Commission to conduct investigations, issue licenses, and promulgate regulations.
+Commission to administer Article.

-The Commission shall have authority to administer and enforce this Article and to issue licenses to private real estate schools as defined herein which have complied with the requirements of this Article and regulations promulgated by the Commission.
-Through licensing applications, periodic reports required of licensed schools, periodic investigations and inspections of schools, and appropriate regulations, the Commission shall exercise general supervisory authority over private real estate schools, the object of such supervision being to protect the public interest and to assure the conduct of quality real estate education programs.
+The Commission shall have authority to administer and enforce this Article and to certify private real estate education providers as defined herein which have complied with the requirements of this Article and regulations promulgated by the Commission.
+Through certification applications, periodic reports required of education providers, periodic investigations, and appropriate regulations, the Commission shall exercise general supervisory authority over private real estate education providers, the object of such supervision being to protect the public interest and to assure the conduct of quality real estate education programs.
 To this end the Commission is authorized and directed to promulgate such regulations as it deems necessary which are not inconsistent with the provisions of this Article and which relate to the subject areas set out in G.S.
-93A 34(c).
+93A-34(c).

 § 93A-34.
-License required; application for license; fees; requirements for issuance of license.
+Certification required; application for certification; fees; requirements for certification.